-- Decision of the municipality after advice from the local responsible of MINEPDED services.
+- Decision of the municipality, after advice from the local MINEPDED services.

 - Screening (not mandatory).

-- Preparation of ToR to be approved by the MINEPDED after the advice of the relevant sectorial administration.
+- Preparation of ToR to be approved by the MINEPDED after advice from the relevant sector administration.

-- Preparation of the ESIA / SESA report with public consultations.
+- Preparation of the ESIA report with public consultations.

-- Review of ESIA report / SEA and public hearing.
+- Review of ESIA report and public hearing.

-- Decision of the Minister in charge of the environment on the quality ESIA / SESA report.
+- Decision of the Minister in charge of the environment on the quality ESIA report.

-The Decree provides that the list of activities subject to impact statement is determined by the municipality after the motivated opinion of the locally responsible services of MINEPDED.
-(Article 18-2).
+The list of activities subject to environmental impact statement (EIS) is determined by the municipality, after the motivated opinion of the locally responsible MINEPDED service.

-Supplementary requirements to the EIA can be demanded for sensitive areas.
-Criteria are defined on case-by-case basis.
+Supplementary requirements to the ESIA can be demanded for sensitive areas, with criteria defined on case-by-case basis.